 Where can I turn when worry overwhelms me? - Worry - TouchPoints

-Matthew 6:25-34“That is why I tell you not to worry about everyday life—whether you have enough food and drink, or enough clothes to wear. . . .
-Can all your worries add a single moment to your life? . . .
+Matthew 6:25-34“That is why I tell you not to worry about everyday life—whether you have enough food and drink, or enough clothes to wear.
+Isn’t life more than food, and your body more than clothing?
+Look at the birds.
+They don’t plant or harvest or store food in barns, for your heavenly Father feeds them.
+And aren’t you far more valuable to him than they are?
+Can all your worries add a single moment to your life?
+And why worry about your clothing?
+Look at the lilies of the field and how they grow.
+They don’t work or make their clothing, yet Solomon in all his glory was not dressed as beautifully as they are.
+And if God cares so wonderfully for wildflowers that are here today and thrown into the fire tomorrow, he will certainly care for you.
+Why do you have so little faith?
 So don’t worry about these things, saying, ‘What will we eat?
 What will we drink?
-What will we wear?’ . . .
+What will we wear?’
+These things dominate the thoughts of unbelievers, but your heavenly Father already knows all your needs.
 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need.
 So don’t worry about tomorrow, for tomorrow will bring its own worries.
 Today’s trouble is enough for today.”

-Jesus’ words suggest three questions you can ask yourself when you start to worry about something: (1) Is it important?
+Worry is a great time-waster!
+The evidence of God’s care is everywhere, even in the smallest details of life.
+Worry erodes our faith and robs us of the joy of anticipating God’s faithful provision.
+Jesus’ words suggest three questions we can ask ourselves when we start to worry about something: (1) Is it important?
 Many of our anxieties revolve around issues that are even less important than food and clothing.
 (2) Is it helpful?
 Worrying is useless; in fact, it’s usually counterproductive.
 (3) Who is in charge?
-God is in control, and your heavenly Father delights to meet your needs.
-The evidence of God’s care is everywhere, even in the smallest details of life.
-Worry erodes your faith and robs you of the joy of anticipating God’s faithful provision.
+God is in control, and our heavenly Father delights to meet our needs.